saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/inventory-mgmt/readme.md

 Link order,, order item, shipment and shipment item to both events

 ## POS Sale:
-1. Reduce ATP and QoH for item sold in store
-Link order and item to event
+1. Inventory issuance for the POS sale should follow the process similar to online sale, create shipment and ship it to complete orderItem.
+As expected, QOH will be reduced.

 ##  Increase ATP and QoH
-Link order, order item, shipment and shipment item to event
+Link order, orderItem, shipment and shipmentItem, resetItemId to event using IID

 ## ProductFacility.inventoryItemId
 * Add InventoryItemId to ProductFacility